 Rico’s behavior was quite remarkable indeed.
 Further proof of understanding words was proved by other dogs with an even more vast knowledge of words.
 Betsy, another border collie, showed she was capable of understanding over 340 words, but as of 2010, Chaser, another border collie beats all with a vocabulary of an astounding 1022 words!
 Yes, you read right, that’s 1022 words!

 This can make us wonder if border collies have superior cognitive abilities when it comes to understanding the meaning of words.
-If we think of it, this breed was selectively bred to herd and throughout the years has shown a remarkable ability to understand voice commands and whistles, so perhaps, there may be a genetic predisposition at play.
+If we think of it, border collies were selectively bred to herd, and throughout the years, have shown a remarkable ability to understand voice commands and whistles, so perhaps, there may be a genetic predisposition at play.
 Yet, with the right training, any dog regardless of breed can learn the meaning of words if you know how to teach them.

 Words From Rover’s Perspective